This is the final brief I will be allowed to file

 discriminate on the basis of religion, that is an application of

 "compelled speech" which Americans expect.
-Americans understand there is
+Americans understand

 no association between the views of my employee and my own.
 Likewise the